zilishen/documentation/content/nms/nim/how-to/nginx/manage-nginx-configs-with-templates.md

 {{<warning>}}<i class="fa fa-exclamation-triangle" aria-hidden="true" aria-label="Warning"></i> Make sure you validate the source of the archive before bypassing the signature requirement to maintain the security of your system.{{</warning>}}

+---

+## Preview and Generate a Config from a Template

+Previewing a config from a template allows you to see how your NGINX configurations will look before they go live.
+This step helps ensure that your configurations are correctly set up and include all necessary inputs and augmentations.
+By previewing, you can avoid errors that might disrupt your service when the configurations are published.

+To preview and generate a config from a template:

+1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
+2. From the Launchpad menu, choose **Instance Manager**.
+3. In the left navigation pane, select **Templates > Overview**.
+4. On the Config Templates "Overview" page, find the template you want to use and select the ellipsis (three dots) in the **Actions** column.
+Then choose **Preview and Generate**.
+5. In the **Preview and Generate Config** dialog, proceed through the forms in sequence, selecting **Next** to move forward:
+    - **Choose Publish Options**: Decide where to publish the template by selecting one of the following targets:
+      - **Publish to an Instance**: If you want the configuration to apply to a single NGINX instance.
+      - **Publish to an Instance Group**: To apply the configuration to multiple instances managed as an instance group.
+      - **Save to a Staged Config**: If you prefer to stage the configuration for future deployment.
+      - **Save as a New Staged Config**: To create a brand new staged configuration for later use.
+    - **Augments** (Optional): If you are working with a base configuration, you can include additional augment templates for enhanced functionality.
+    - **Base and Augment Inputs**: Enter the required configuration inputs for the chosen templates.
+    - **Preview Config**: Use the dropdown to select and review how each configuration file will appear after generation.
+6. After reviewing and confirming that the configurations are correct, select **Publish**.
+If you've published to an instance or instance group, the submission will be listed on the **Templates > Template Submissions** page for tracking and management.

+---

+## Additional Resources

+- **[Understanding Configuration Templates]({{< relref "nms/nim/about/templates/config-templates.md" >}})**: Learn about the different types of templates, the available targets for publishing, and the template submission process.

+- **[Template Resource Files]({{< relref "nms/nim/about/templates/template-artifacts.md" >}})**: Learn about the template resource files, including config template files, JSON schemas, and auxiliary files.

+- **[JSON Schemas for Dynamic Web Forms]({{< relref "nms/nim/about/templates/json-schema-reference.md" >}})**: A reference for the supported JSON schema features used to create dynamic web forms for user input and validation.